frizatch/2DGeology_in_QGIS/README.md

 A question was asked about how to bring in information if you DO have bore-hole, seismology and other underground data.
 The plugin [Midvatten](https://github.com/jkall/qgis-midvatten-plugin/wiki) was recommended and it looks to be the perfect thing!

 Webinar corrections (send a PR if you have one to add!)
-- Around 2:17:00, I called a Quaternary deposit a sandstone when I meant to say, "sand"... the "brown thing" is actually "Debris-flow deposits and Rocky Flats Alluvium"
+- Around 2:17:00, I called a Quaternary deposit a sandstone when I meant to say, "sand" or some such... the "brown thing" is actually "Debris-flow deposits and Rocky Flats Alluvium"